Work from home jobs are abundant, but finding well-paying and legitimate work at home jobs isn’t always easy.

 But, for the most part, these job boards do nothing but make you work for little pay.
 They are just content mills that don’t put a focus on the skills or value you have to offer.

 I started my own freelance career by avoiding job boards and because of this I was able to establish myself as an expert and can now command much higher rates than I would if I had used job boards.

 They put clients in the position of “owning” the freelancer simply because they took out the job listing.

 The client-freelancer relationship should be a symbiotic partnership where you’re both on the same level contributing to the project at hand.

 Another reason I don’t like freelance job boards is because you simply apply for the gig — along with thousands of other freelancers — compete for pennies and hope your portfolio stands out.

 Often times a company or client may have even taken out a job listing and paid extra money to make it the featured listing on a job board.

 You’re the one who’s doing all the hustling to build your reputation, find clients and work on different types of jobs, so you’re taking on quite a bit of risk too.

 If you’ve ever used a traditional job board, you know that the company charges you a percentage of the money you’ve earned in order for you to collect your funds.

 Again, this seems very counter-intuitive because the more work you do with them the more fees you have to pay.
 Shouldn’t you be given incentives to perform more work for less fees?

 This is also one of the reasons that so many freelancers try to take the payment process outside of the job board and work with the client directly.
 Which is even more proof that the traditional job board system is broken.

 Job boards force you to compete on price instead of the value and skills you bring to the table.
-This is not at all the type of freelance business you should be building.
+This is not at all the type of freelance business you should be building!

-I know it’s difficult to wrap your head around not using traditional freelance job boards as a way to jumpstart your business.
+I know it’s difficult to wrap your head around not using traditional freelance job boards as a way to jump-start your business.
 How else are you supposed to grow a freelance business from scratch?

 Back in 2014 I had the pleasure of speaking on a Freelancing Panel with the CEO of Contently and learned what an awesome mission they have.

 I personally use their service, which is free for freelancers, and have even worked with brands like, American Express and Spark Business by Capital One, because of Contently’s connections.

 One of the things I really like about Contently’s service is that you get paid once you’ve completed the assignment, even before it’s been approved or has gone through the editorial process.
 So you’re paid no matter if your work is published or not.

 Much like Contently, ClearVoice is a content platform that connects freelancers to awesome clients.
 Some of the clients I currently work with through this platform include, Intuit and DriveTime.

 You get paid after the assignment has been approved but not yet published, and I personally like the ClearVoice platform layout a bit more than Contentlys.

 The ClearVoice team is also very approachable and helpful so if you’re looking for a particular job, you can always chat with them.
 They even have their own blog where they hire ClearVoice freelancers to write content related to marketing, advertising, social media and the like.

 ClearVoice also allows you to display your portfolio in a simple and clean way that automatically imports your latest publishings.
 You can also add links manually and it will display these posts based on when they were published, as well as the number of social shares.

-Craigslist.org is another great free site that has occassionally brought in one-off freelance projects for me.
+Craigslist.org is another great free site that has occasionally brought in one-off freelance projects for me.
 If you’re aiming to find more local clients then Craigslist is especially helpful.

 There are usually a variety of jobs available with some good gems hidden among them — if you have a bit of time to sift through them.
 And don’t be afraid to expand your search to other cities.

-4. LinkedIn and LinkedIn Jobs
+5. LinkedIn and LinkedIn Jobs

 One of the unexpected places I still get several leads a month is through LinkedIn.
 The reason I think it’s unexpected is because I don’t spend any time marketing myself, or my content, on LinkedIn.
-Seriously, LinkedIn is not part of my marketing strategy.

 Another way to stay connected to your professional network is with LinkedIn Jobs.
 Keep an eye out for contacts who have “Recently Viewed Your Profile” on LinkedIn and reach out and connect with them.
-Mention that you’d like to explore ways to collaborate and how you can work together.

-6. Facebook groups
+6. Facebook groups (and Facebook Lives)

 While Facebook groups may not be the usual place you expect to find jobs, you can connect with fellow freelancers who can become potential clients, or connect you to clients via referrals.

-But you must first be willing to invest the time a few hours a week in Facebook groups and be open to sharing comments, advice and asking questions related to your particular field.
+But you must first be willing to invest the time a few hours a week in Facebook groups and even doing a few Facebook Lives.
+Be open to sharing comments, advice and asking questions related to your particular field.

-8. ProBlogger job board
+7. ProBlogger job board

 While the ProBlogger job board is a bit more like a traditional job board, where you have to scroll through listings to find the right gig and then follow the instructions to apply, it has an awesome reputation for offering excellent gigs.